What is a Stroke?

 Stroke is a medical emergency.
 An average of 1.9 million brain cells die every minute after a stroke.
 Treatments for acute ischemic stroke vary, but include: clot-busting drugs or new advanced treatments in appropriately selected patients.
 Acting quickly can improve survival and recovery.
 Time is Brain!

-Impact of Stroke
+Impact of Stroke in Canada

 Types of Stroke